TranPhucVinh/C/Data structure/String/Char array as string.md

 printf("%d\n", sizeof(string2)); //15
 ```

-# String as argument in function
+# Char array as argument in function

 For char array as function argument, its size must be gotten by ``strlen()``, not ``sizeof()``